 As with most places we’ve traveled, we don’t believe that there is a wrong time to travel to Coroico.
 Dry season in Bolivia generally runs from May through October, and the wettest months in Coroico are March and April.
 We were in the area at the end January, and we certainly experienced a fair amount of rain.
 This posed an issue for us when we wanted to go to Rurrenbaque because many roads were closed due to flooding.
 However, the rain cooled down the jungle, made the vegetation even lusher, and kept crowds away.

 Year-round, this area is pretty humid and can experience heavy rains.
 The nights in Coroico can also be chilly, so it can be helpful to have a light jacket and rain jacket on hand.

 Where to Stay

 Coroico has a variety of hostels and small jungle resorts that make for a perfect place to lounge by the pool.
 Because the town is so small, location isn’t much of an issue.
-Hotel options are somewhat limited, so definitely check out Airbnb if you want more options outside of Booking.com and other hotel sites.
+But hotel options are pretty limited, so definitely check out Airbnb if you want more options outside of Booking.com and other hotel sites.